Vaccines for adults

 The vaccines listed below are part of the routine childhood schedule:

-Generally, adults won’t need boosters.
-We recommend you talk to your doctor if you are not sure:
+Generally, adults will not need boosters.
+We recommend you talk to your health professional if you are not sure if:

-Please note that the National Immunisation Program does not cover adults for missed or vaccines.
-Missed vaccines can only be caught up to 20 years of age (25 years of age for the HPV vaccine).
-You can buy additional vaccines privately when you need to.
+Please note that the National Immunisation Program (NIP) does not cover adults for missed vaccines.
+Missed vaccines can only be caught up for people up to 20 years old (25 years old for the HPV vaccine).
+You can buy additional vaccines privately if you need to.

-Refugees and other humanitarian entrants of any age can get National Immunisation Program vaccines for free.
-This is if they did not receive the vaccines in childhood and they are still clinically recommended.
+Refugees and other humanitarian entrants of any age can get National Immunisation Program vaccines for free if they did not receive the vaccines in childhood and they are still clinically recommended.

-Check the National Immunisation Program schedule and talk to your doctor or immunisation provider if you have not had all the recommended childhood or adolescent vaccinations.
+Check the National Immunisation Program schedule and talk to your health professional if you have not had all the recommended childhood or adolescent vaccinations.

 Booster vaccines